IgniteUI/igniteui-docfx/en/components/combo.md

 # Angular ComboBox Overview

-The Angular ComboBox component is a drop-down list with an editable option that allows users to choose an option from a predefined list.
-The Ignite UI for Angular Combo Component provides easy filtering, single and multiple selection of items, grouping and adding custom values to a dropdown list.
-It can be used as an alternative to the HTML select tag and has several out-of-the-box features such as data binding (local and remote data binding), filtering, grouping, templates, custom values, and more.
+The Angular ComboBox component represents a drop-down list that provides editable functionalities, allowing users to choose an option from a predefined list.
+The Ignite UI for Angular Combo Component provides also filtering capabilities, single and multiple selections of items, grouping and adding custom values to a dropdown list.
+It can be used as an alternative to the HTML select tag and has several out-of-the-box features such as data binding (local and remote), filtering, grouping, custom templates, custom values, and more.

 ## Angular ComboBox Example